 The ROT is one of those tools that can really change the entire perspective of an image.
 The simple act of altering the position of your main focal point and subordinate points of interest in the frame can create added interest and give a novel professional touch to your photos and help you win prizes.

-The ROT is about assuming, when you look through the view finder of your camera, or your digital camera screen, that you see an imaginative grid in the shape of a Naughts & Crosses game, with a vertical line 1/3 of the way in from the left and 1/3 in from the right and one horizontal line 1/3 up from the bottom and another 1/3 down from the top.
-Where the intersecting lines is where you arrange to place your focal point.
+The ROT is about assuming, when you look through the viewfinder of your camera, or the viewing screen, that you see an imaginative grid in the shape of a 'naughts and crosses' game, with a vertical line 1/3 of the way in from the left and 1/3 in from the right and one horizontal line 1/3 up from the bottom and another 1/3 down from the top.
+Where on, or nearest one of these intersecting lines, you arrange to place your focal point or main point of interest.
 Not in the ‘dead’ centre.

-If you are doing a portrait, you can fill the scene with the head and shoulders, but place the eyes, or at least the eye nearest the camera, on one of the upper ROT intersections.
-For example, if the head of the subject, be it person, animal or bird, is facing toward your left, place the eye/s on the right upper ROT intersection.
+If you are doing a portrait, you can fill the scene with the head and shoulders, but place the eyes, or at least the eye nearest the camera, on or near one of the upper ROT intersections.
+For example, if the head of the subject, be it a person, animal or bird, is facing toward your left, place the nearest eye to the camera on or near the right upper ROT intersection.
 This will provide space in the frame for the subject to look into.
 And as the eyes are the focal point, be sure to concentrate your focus on them.
-In this case It will not matter if other parts of your subject are out of focus, the eyes are the focal point in any portrait and for them to be placed on one of the ROT intersecting lines can really give your image great impact.
+In this case, It will not matter if other parts of your subject are out of focus, the eyes are the focal point in any portrait and for them to be placed on one or near the ROT intersecting lines can really give your image great impact.

-The benefits of using the ROT concept was first discovered and recognised by the great classical artists, long before photography was even thought of.
+The benefits of using the ROT concept was first discovered and recognised by the great classic artists, long before photography was even thought of.

-There are many other rules for photographic competition and as with anything else, rules were made to be broken, but it is a good idea to find out about them, practice them and then make up your own mind as to when, how and if you will apply them.
+There are many other rules or guidelines for photographic competition and as with anything else, rules were made to be broken, but it is a good idea to find out about them, practice them and then make a conscious decision as to when, how and if you will apply them.

 But in photographic competition, if it gets down to the wire, if you have followed the rules correctly, it might just get you over the line.